fastly/compute-starter-kit-javascript-webpack/README.md

 Using these as a starting point, you can further customize the configuration to meet your needs.
 For example:
 - The [`module` section](https://webpack.js.org/configuration/module/) can be used to determine how [different types of modules](https://webpack.js.org/concepts/modules) will be treated.
-- [Shimming](https://webpack.js.org/guides/shimming/) and [redirecting module resolution](https://webpack.js.org/configuration/resolve/#resolvefallback) using the [`plugins`](https://webpack.js.org/configuration/plugins/) or [`resolve`](https://webpack.js.org/configuration/resolve/) sections are useful techniques when your code relies on Node.js built-ins, proposals, or newer standards.
+- The [`plugins` section](https://webpack.js.org/configuration/plugins/) or [`resolve` section](https://webpack.js.org/configuration/resolve/) are useful for [shimming](https://webpack.js.org/guides/shimming/) and [redirecting module resolution](https://webpack.js.org/configuration/resolve/#resolvefallback) when your code relies on Node.js built-ins, proposals, or newer standards.
 - Refer to the [webpack configuration documentation](https://webpack.js.org/configuration/) for more details.

 > [!TIP]